A Complete Guide to Different Types of Piercings

-So you want to get a new piercing but you're not exactly sure what type?
-There are a lot of options to choose from depending on where you want it.
+So you want to get a new piercing, but you're not exactly sure what type?
+There are a lot of options to choose from, depending on where you want it.
 Piercings are typically grouped into three main categories: ear piercings, face piercings, and body piercings.
-Popular choices for your ears include the cartilage, lobe, and tragus piercings, to name just a few, while body piercings include the belly button and your nipples.
+Popular choices for your ears include cartilage, lobe, and tragus piercings, to name just a few, while body piercings include the belly button and your nipples.
 Common face piercings range from nose to eyebrow, lip, and tongue — and there's even more where those come from.

 To learn about all of the different types of piercings out there, keep scrolling.

 A helix piercing is a type of cartilage ear piercing that falls on the outer rim of the ear.
 Within the helix piercing family, there are a few variations: standard helix piercing (a normal cartilage piercing), forward helix piercing (on the outer cartilage closest to the face), standard industrial piercing (two cartilage piercings connected with a single bar), and double helix piercing (multiple stacked on top of each other).

 A tragus ear piercing involves the inner piece of cartilage closest to your face, which serves to protect the ear canal.